aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/property-to-document/_index.md

 Console.WriteLine("\nAnimation property added successfully to document.\nFile saved at " + output);
 ```

+## Export Animated Scene to FBX

+One of the most common tasks after animating a cube is to **export animated scene FBX** so that other 3D applications can consume it.
+The code above already saves the scene in the FBX7500ASCII format, which preserves the keyframe data and works seamlessly with tools like Autodesk Maya, Blender, and Unity.
+When you open the resulting `.fbx` file, you should see the cube moving along the X and Z axes exactly as defined by the keyframe sequences.

 ## Common Issues and Solutions

 | Issue | Reason | Fix |